philotuxo/Position-Annotated-BLE-RSSI-Dataset/hst/README.md

 ## Fingerprints

 Data directory for the fingerprints (or stationary reference histograms): we provide two fingerprint data sets collected from the area: "set_1" and "set_2" collected at different dates.
-The fingerprint positions for set_1 and set-2 are given respectively in the following images:
+The fingerprint positions (gray dots) for set_1 and set-2 are given respectively in the following images:

 ![Fingerprint positions for set_1](./hst_set_1.png "Fingerprint positions for set_1")
 ![Fingerprint positions for set_2](./hst_set_2.png "Fingerprint positions for set_2")